carpentries/instructor-training/episodes/05-memory.md

 >
 > The following exercise should be done in groups of 2-3.
 >
-> 1. Pick a block of code from an existing Software or Data Carpentry lesson,
+> 1. Pick a block of code from an existing Carpentries lesson,
 >     or from another lesson you have taught recently.
 > 2. Replace 2-3 pieces of the code with a blank.
 > 3. Write a question to test the learner's ability to correctly fill in that blank.